0o-de-lally/thesis-market/docs/strategy-brief/product-strategy.md

 Implications:
 - The business strategy is simple, but today’s primary constraint is recruiting: we historically attracted casual infrastructure "miners," not visionary thinkers and disciplined managers.
-- Vision-Market can serve as a discovery funnel for high-signal contributors whose demonstrated foresight (over megatrend markets) can inform manager recruitment and mandate design.
+- Thesis-Market can serve as a discovery funnel for high-signal contributors whose demonstrated foresight (over megatrend markets) can inform manager recruitment and mandate design.

 ## Assumptions & Evidence Status
 - Prediction markets can reliably surface private information and identify expert forecasters over long horizons.
 [Assumption → Market Intelligence to validate]